 Use the "Groups" tabbed form to assign a KVM device to groups.
 This form functions the same way as you would group users and consoles.

-See also: "KVM/net Device Configuration" on page 149, this chapter.
+See also: "KVM/net Device Configuration" on page 162.

 OnSite Device Detail Form

 The example that follows shows the device detail form that is used to configure the OnSite.